Charles Day (boot blacking manufacturer)

 The Day and Martin company is an early illustration of the power of advertising and marketing.
 It is reported they promoted the product by hiring large numbers of men wearing suits to ask for it in shops around London.
 The company also features in company law because they had to take legal action against numerous copiers and counterfeiters.
 One of these, after Day's death, was his own nephew, William Charles Day.

 Charles Day married Rebecca Peake at Stafford St. Mary's on 6 September 1806.
-They had one daughter, Letitia Caroline, (c1808-1877), known as Caroline, who when young was a sought after heiress until she eloped with Horatio Clagett (or Claggett), a well-known "playboy" and serial bankrupt, in 1832.
+They had one daughter, Letitia Caroline (c.
+1808–1877), known as Caroline, who when young was a sought-after heiress until she eloped with Horatio Clagett (or Claggett), a well-known "playboy" and serial bankrupt, in 1832.
 Charles Day's will reveals he also fathered three "natural" sons, almost certainly Henry, Alfred and Edmund Price.

-Charles Day left a colossal fortune of between £350,000 and £450,000 (£ in modern pounds)).
+Charles Day left a fortune of between £350,000 and £450,000 (£ in modern pounds).
 His will mentions his main residence as Harley House, Regent's Park.
 He also owned a country house at Edgware, remembered for its lodge in the shape of a boot blacking bottle.
 One bequest of £100,000 founded a charity for the blind.
 He also built alms houses at Edgware.
 His will, with five codicils, one of them invalid made just before his death, was heavily contested for several years, incurring huge legal costs.
 This real case is believed to have been an inspiration for the interminable dispute of Jarndyce and Jarndyce in Dickens's novel Bleak House.

 Day's widow Rebecca lived on at Edgware with her daughter and son-in-law until her death in 1843.